 To save money on workers' comp insurance, it's important to make sure you classify your employees correctly.
 Employees with desk jobs or other jobs with a low risk of injury cost less to insure.
 This also helps you avoid misclassification fines.

-In some cases, small business owners can choose to buy pay-as-you-go workers' compensation.
-This type of workers' comp policy has a low upfront premium, and lets you make payments based on your actual payroll instead of estimated payroll.
+In some cases, Pennsylvania employers can choose to buy pay-as-you-go workers' compensation.
+This type of workers' comp policy has a low upfront premium, and lets you make payments based on your actual payroll instead of an estimated payroll.
 It's useful for businesses that hire seasonal help or have fluctuating numbers of employees.

 Finally, a documented safety program can help lower workers' comp costs.
 A safer workplace means fewer accidents, which helps keep your premium low.

 Workers' compensation covers the cost of medical care for workplace injuries and occupational diseases.
-That includes everything from carpal tunnel syndrome to back injuries and black lung disease.
+This includes everything from carpal tunnel syndrome to back injuries and black lung disease.
 It also provides partial wage replacement while the employee is unable to work.

 Workers' compensation benefits in Pennsylvania include: